UjjwalGitter/CareZone/README.md

 1. Add or delete multiple medical pills to set reminder.
 2. Notification Reminder for every medicine.
 3. Options available like taking pills, before, after or in mid of a meal.
+4. No need to open the App, the pills reminder will works even if the App is closed.

 Link to the demo video: https://lnkd.in/dFt44ww